Pivot Tables in Excel: How to Use the PivotTable Function

 Notice all the different options.
 Let’s select ‘% of Column Total’.
 Now we can see sales by rep as a percent of total sales.

 One last point we have not covered up to this point is the ‘COLUMNS’ area.
 Let’s move the ‘Territory’ field from the ‘FILTERS’ area to ‘COLUMN’.
 Now we get a brand new view of our data.
-This is just one more example of the flexibility pivot tables offer you when viewing your data.
+This is just one more example of the flexibility pivot tables offer you for viewing data.

-You should now be able to understand why the Excel PivotTable function is so widely relied upon for data analysis.
+Hopefully this demonstration has shown why the Excel PivotTable function is so widely relied upon for data analysis.
 Furthermore, you can see how simple it is to get started creating one and visualising your data in many different ways.

 If you want to learn more about PivotTables you can via our dedicated PivotTables course.